UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 Add the `#manifest` section to the base map in a file.
 It should be a map between file names and manifest keys.
 The manifest keys can be used in [`LoadableFile`](bevy_cobweb_ui::prelude::LoadableFile) references in place of explicit file paths.

 An empty map key `""` can be used to set a manifest key for the current file.
-This is mainly useful for the root-level sheet which must be loaded via [`CobwebAssetRegistrationAppExt::load`](bevy_cobweb_ui::prelude::CobwebAssetRegistrationAppExt::load).
+This is mainly useful for the root-level file which must be loaded via [`CobwebAssetRegistrationAppExt::load`](bevy_cobweb_ui::prelude::CobwebAssetRegistrationAppExt::load).

 ```json
 // button_widget.caf.json